klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 is a framework developed at Lawrence Livermore National Laboratory, based on standard C++14.
 Just as Kokkos, RAJA has several backends supporting SIMD, threading through the TBB library or OpenMP, but also GPU computing through NVIDIA CUDA, AMD HIP, SYCL and OpenMP offload, though not all back-ends are as mature or support all features.
-In particular the SIMD, TBB, SYCL and OpenMP target offload (the latter needed for Intel GPUs) are still experimental at the time this section was last revised (January 2025).
+In particular the SIMD, TBB and OpenMP target offload are less complete and should be considered experimental at the time this section was last revised (October 2025).

 [Alpaka](https://alpaka.readthedocs.io/)
 is a framework developed by CASUS - Center for Advanced Systems Understanding of the